aaneloy/FRE521D-Winter2025_UBC/README.md

 # FRE521D: Data Analytics in Climate, Food, and Environment

-Welcome to the repository for **FRE521D**, a graduate-level course offered at the University of British Columbia (UBC).
-This course focuses on equipping students with essential data analytics skills, including machine learning, SQL, and cloud-based data processing, with practical applications in climate, food systems, and environmental economics.
+This course provides an intensive exploration of advanced data analytics methods, specifically machine learning, SQL, and cloud-based data querying.
+With applications focused on climate, food, and environmental sectors, students will gain expertise in analyzing large datasets, managing and querying databases, and processing cloud-based data, all aimed at addressing real-world challenges in ESG assessment, sustainability, and data-driven decision-making.

 ---